-Eliciting the young person’s goals is a necessary first step in working with them and their carer to develop a joint vision of what future safety for young people will look like, and of the specific day-to-day behaviours that can achieve this.
+Eliciting the young person’s goals is a necessary first step in working with them and their carer to develop a joint vision of what future safety, belonging and wellbeing will look like, and of the specific day-to-day behaviours and actions that can achieve this.

-This tool is fantastic when future planning with a young person who is transitioning to adulthood and is actively thinking about their future.
-This tool is also great to use with young people who may not know what their future holds and need some help exploring this to help ease the overwhelming and anxious feelings transitioning to adulthood can bring about.
+This tool is beneficial for future planning with a young person who is transitioning to adulthood and is actively thinking about their future.
+The tool is also great to use with young people who may not know what their future holds and need some help exploring this to help ease any overwhelming and anxious feelings transitioning to adulthood can bring about.